mendix/docs/content/refguide/collaborative-development.md

 ## 5 Managing Development Lines in Studio Pro {#managing-branches}

-In Studio Pro, you can enable Studio for a development line (the main line or a branch line).
+In Studio Pro, you can enable or disable Studio for a development line (the main line or a branch line).
 You can also create and delete branch lines.

 For collaborative development you need to enable Studio for one of development lines.